KebabGarva/Tunkeutumistestaus2023-bgu248/Twohost-setup-VAGRANT/readthisplease.md

 # A quick way to establish a testing environment for penetration testing

-Special thanks to Vagrant for making it easy and fast to do this.
+Special thanks to Vagrant for making it easy and fast to do this whole process.

 If you haven't downloaded Vagrant yet, check how to install Vagrant by [clicking this link](https://developer.hashicorp.com/vagrant/install).
 Don't waste your time with setups while you can just focus on training!!